Collateralized Mortgage Obligations (CMO) Explained

-CMOs are mortgage-backed securities that contain several mortgage loans lumped together and sold as a single investment.
+Collateralized Mortgage Obligations (CMOs) are mortgage-backed securities that contain several mortgage loans lumped together and sold in a secondary market as a single investment.
+The loans in this pool of mortgages usually share a commonality, such as similar credit scores or loan amounts.
 A large CMO might contain thousands of mortgage loans.

-Investors in CMOs receive principal and interest payments based on agreed-upon schedules and rules.
-But investors are more likely to receive their payments if their CMOs are made up of a greater share of safer, low-risk loans.
+Investors are more likely to receive their payments if their CMOs are made up of a greater share of safer, low-risk loans.
 The payments might stop if too many loans in a CMO go into foreclosure.